laravel/docs/validation.md

 <a name="rule-prohibited-unless"></a>
 #### prohibited_unless:_anotherfield_,_value_,...

-The field under validation must be missing or "empty" unless the _anotherfield_ field is equal to any _value_.
+The field under validation must be missing or empty unless the _anotherfield_ field is equal to any _value_.
 A field is "empty" if it meets one of the following criteria:

 <div class="content-list" markdown="1">